Oops!

 Climbing in the Shade

 Seriously though, if you’re in Gibraltar in April, the sun doesn’t come round to the west side of the Rock until midday or later.
 The slope is steep enough that you escape the sunshine entirely.
 For someone who grew up with hair the colour of an Oompa‑Loompa’s skin (1971 edition), you can imagine that strong sunshine and I have a less-than-friendly relationship.
+And it was my first full day here.

 Bridging the Gap